Akman13/trackajet/README.md

 - The map will display the location of your desired flight.

 ## Contributing
-If you would like to contribute to TrackerJet, please follow these steps:
+If you would like to contribute to TrackAJet, please follow these steps:

 - Fork this repository.
 - Create a new branch.